void-linux/void-docs/src/config/kernel.md

 ## Kernel modules

-The Linux kernel has modular components which are called modules.
 Kernel modules are typically drivers for devices or filesystems.
 Normally the kernel automatically loads required modules, but sometimes it may be neccessary to explicitly load modules at boot.

 ### Loading kernel modules at boot